COVID-19 Vaccine Preparedness Resources for Long-term Care and Retirement Homes

 - University of Waterloo School of Pharmacy COVID-19 resources include:

-- NEW!
-Family and Community Medicine University of Toronto COVID-19 Community of Practice website has pre-recorded webinars hosted by practicing family physicians, as well as tools and resources about the COVID-19 vaccine – including tips on how to have supportive discussions with people to encourage vaccination.
+- Family and Community Medicine University of Toronto COVID-19 Community of Practice website has pre-recorded webinars hosted by practicing family physicians, as well as tools and resources about the COVID-19 vaccine.

 Section 4: Improve the vaccine experience by reducing pain, anxiety and/or needle fears

 Despite being commonplace, needle procedures and vaccines can be anxiety provoking, distressing and painful.
-Simple, evidence-informed strategies can improve a resident’s vaccine experience.
+Simple, evidence-informed strategies can improve vaccine experience.
 Providers can use:

-For the most up-to-date COVID-19 vaccine information and recommendations, please visit the Public Health Agency of Canada website.
+- For the most up-to-date COVID-19 vaccine information and recommendations, please visit the Public Health Agency of Canada.

 Need more information?
 Want to share resources, request translation or cultural adaptations?
 Please reach out to the LTC+ team via LTC-SLD@hec-esc.ca

-In addition to the above resources related to vaccine preparedness and roll-out, general resources to support people living with dementia during the COVID-19 pandemic can be found via Innovations, Tools and Resources as well as BrainXchange and Alzheimer Society (with COVID-19 tips for care partners).
+In addition to the above resources related to vaccine preparedness and roll-out, general resources to support people living with dementia during the pandemic can be found via Innovations, Tools and Resources on the Canadian Foundation for Healthcare Improvement website as well as BrainXchange and Alzheimer Society (with COVID-19 tips for care partners).